-Before calling your tree removal company and instructing them to bring a tree down, it’d help to find out why your tree is leaning in the first place.
+Before calling your tree removal company in Evanston and instructing them to bring a tree down, it’d help to find out why your tree is leaning in the first place.
 Two main factors lead to the leaning of trees and knowing what causes a lean will help you decide on the action to take.

 First, a tree will lean from the beginning when it is surrounded by other trees or grows next to a structure that limits the amount of sunshine that the tree receives.
 The tree will then bend in the direction of the sun, and this will lead to a natural lean.
 Trees growing in this way are usually safe because right from the beginning, the tree develops a root structure that helps the tree to get a firm grasp on the soil.
 If your tree then started leaning when it was very young, you might have no reason to get overly concerned about its safety.

 A leaning tree that should worry you is one where the tree begins to lean at an older age.
 Although this is not very common, it does happen and usually it happens after a windstorm.
 What happens is that the tree could have been partly pulled from the soil, meaning that some of its roots could no longer be functional.
 This causes the tree to lean as it lacks proper support.

 In the event of a subsequent windstorm, there are very high chances that such a tree could tumble down, and it might therefore be prudent to get it removed.
 Before condemning the tree for removal, you can get the tree inspected.
 Such an inspection will show if there are any uprooted or broken roots that could make the tree to break or even get uprooted.
 However, this inspection needs to happen as fast as the actual intervention, because of the possibility of hidden hazards, such a shifting center of gravity, exposed power lines covered by the branches, etc.